Steps for Prelim Exam

 - Schedule your Prelim.
 Students should complete the Preliminary Examination within a year of completing

 - Reserve a room for your Prelim after the date and time have been approved by your committee, and inform the Entomology secretary of the date, time, and place.
+The Entomology secretary must get approval from the Grad College for your committee.
+This must be done before your Prelim, preferably at least 2 weeks before.
 If you need help in reserving a room, contact the Entomology secretary.

 - Two weeks before your Prelim, send your research proposal to your Doctoral Committee.The research proposal is subject to content and formatting requirements of the NSF DDIG, including a strict limit of eight pages (if, however, the proposal is targeted for a program other than NSF DDIG, the proposal should conform to the requirements of that specific program).
 The writing must be done by the student, with input from the student’s advisor or advisory committee limited to basic grammatical, typographical, or similar editorial corrections.